espinosajuanma/slingr-notes/scrum/20211110182348/README.md

 interactions among people when they're developing software.
 At a team level.

-Also we value people interacting with the stakeholders or clients.
+Also we value people interacting with the stakeholders or customers.

 At the same time, it is important that there are enough interactions between the team members or multiple teams that are building this piece